Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Folk Music Festival

 TIP #3: The festival is a cashless event.
 That means you’ll only be able to pay for things (like food, drinks, souvenirs and admission at the gate) with debit, Visa, MasterCard, American Express, Discover Cards, Apple Pay or Google Pay.

 TIP #4: In 2025, the Celebration of Light fireworks competition kicked off on Saturday, July 19th.
 Performances at the Vancouver Folk Music Festival likely paused so everyone can appreciate the fireworks display that night, and the view from Jericho Beach is actually pretty good!
-In 2026, however, the celebration of light is not scheduled.
+In 2026, however, the celebration of light is cancelled.

 TIP #5: People say that in past years, when it has rained, the event was still incredible.
 Beautiful sunny weather for an outdoor music festival is ideal.
 If the weather isn’t perfect, though, don’t let that stop you.